Small But Perfectly Formed

 A 2-day event, at the same time intimate and open to the broader community

-The whole event aimed to “accelerate the accelerators” by working alongside business support organisations to embed circularity, social and environmental sustainability into support and showcasing initiatives.
-At the same time, its goal was to ‘accelerate the policymakers’ by mapping the policy landscape that affects sustainable and circular fashion SMEs, ensuring a lasting impact is made across the fashion industry from start to finish.
+The aim was to "accelerate the accelerators" by working closely with business support organisations to integrate circularity and social and environmental sustainability into their programmes and initiatives.
+At the same time, the event sought to "accelerate the policymakers" by mapping the policy landscape affecting sustainable and circular fashion SMEs, helping to ensure that change reaches every level of the fashion industry, from concept to implementation.

 The results: A showcase of local talent

-For the first day, The Dialogue Lab set the tone by hosting the program's introduction and agenda with a participant mapping session, followed by a series of interactive workshops.
-The group was then divided into smaller teams to work around real challenges through dialogue, building concrete solutions and collective peer-knowledge.
-In between all different workshops and sprints The Dialogue Lab wove between moments of individual exchange and energizers for building a collective group feeling.
+On the first day, The Dialogue Lab set the tone by hosting the program's introduction and agenda with a participant mapping session, followed by a series of interactive workshops.
+The group was then divided into smaller teams to work around real challenges through dialogue, building concrete solutions and collective peer knowledge.
+In between all the different workshops and sprints, The Dialogue Lab facilitated moments of individual exchange and energizers for building a collective group feeling.

-On the second day, The Dialogue Lab facilitated an inner/outer circle experience and an Open Space for real-case proposals.
-In the afternoon all the attendees were invited to participate in the roundtable talk “Made in Portugal” and what it means to be an active country player in the current turning point of the fashion sector.
-Throughout the event, there was a showcase of local talent: the Transparency Fair, and a Clothes Swap where attendees had the chance to swap up to 3 items of clothing to the sounds of DJ Lizatron, plus food and drinks.
+On the second day, The Dialogue Lab led an inner/outer circle experience and an Open Space session for real-world proposals.
+In the afternoon, all attendees were invited to join the roundtable discussion on “Made in Portugal” and explore what it means for the country to play an active role in the current transformation of the fashion industry.
+The event also featured a showcase of local talent, including the Transparency Fair and a Clothes Swap, where participants could exchange up to three items of clothing, accompanied by music from DJ Lizatron and a selection of food and drinks.

 Partners on this project